Digital-Tvilling/plan.md/README.md

 ## Plan Structure
 A summary of the key components that must be included in plan files, following the defined schema.
 ```

 ## Reserved terms

-Reserved terms are written `like this` and carries specific meaning in the schema.
+Reserved terms are written `like this` and carry specific meaning in the schema.
 The currently reserved words are:
 * `Values`: A set of values for a Predefined List
 * `Progressions`: If there is a sequence in which the Predefined List should progress
-* `MD-representations`: Key-value pairs for a Predefined List, e.g. "`- [ ]`: Not Done "
+* `MD-representations`: Key-value pairs for a Predefined List, e.g., "`- [ ]`: Not Done"
 * `List of`: Used in Schema definition to show that one component can contain a list of other components

-For types the following terms can be used as paramthesis:
+For types, the following terms can be used as parenthesis:
-* (unique):
+* (unique): Indicates the field must be unique.
-* (unique within plan):
+* (unique within plan): Indicates the field must be unique within the plan.
-* (required):
+* (required): Indicates the field is mandatory.
-* (optinal):
+* (optional): Indicates the field is not mandatory.

 ## Basic Types
 The basic types supported in the schema are: